Many or all companies we feature compensate us. Compensation and editorial

 CFP®

 If somebody has poor credit, I will typically recommend the Parent PLUS Loan over a private lender.
 Even though there is a credit check, they will typically get more favorable options with the PLUS Loan.
 If somebody has great credit, a private student loan tends to be the better option due to lower rates and no origination fees.
-So it really starts with one’s creditworthiness.
+So it starts with one’s creditworthiness.

 Give yourself time to explore your options, and follow these steps to ensure you’re getting the best loan for you and your family: